Frequently asked questions

 My organisation shares audience members with other organisations – will audiences receive more than one survey link?

 It is possible that some of your audience members may receive an invitation to complete the survey from two or more organisations.

-This is one of the reasons why we are limiting the sample for each Wave at 5,000, so that large organisations are not sending the survey to their whole database.
+This is one of the reasons why we are limiting the audience sample for each phase at 5,000, so that large organisations are not sending the survey to their whole database.